Battle of Jankau: Battle

 In late January, Torstensson took advantage of the frozen ground to enter Bohemia, near Chomutov.
 The Imperial army had established winter quarters near Plzeň; unsure of Swedish intentions, von Hatzfeldt held his position to protect Prague.
 On 18 February, the Swedes passed 18 km to the west, and the two sides spent the next three weeks tracking each other along either side of the Vltava river.
 In early March, a sudden freeze allowed Torstensson to cross near Staré Sedlo.
 Hatzfeldt followed, reaching Tábor on 4 March, where he made contact with Swedish cavalry.
 On 5 March, he withdrew to the hills around Jankov, and prepared for battle the next day.

 Hatzfeldt selected a strong position; the hills and woods negated the superior Swedish artillery, his centre was protected by a stream, the right by a steep slope and deep forest.
 His left was the most vulnerable, with open ground directly to its front, overlooked by a hill to the south, known as 'Kappellhodjen' or Chapel Hill.
-In a conference the night before, Torstensson and his senior officers recognised the drawbacks, but agreed to an assault; their co-ordinated attack contrasted with command failures among the Imperial generals.
+In a conference the night before, Torstensson and his senior officers recognised the drawbacks, but agreed to an assault; their coordinated attack contrasted with command failures among the Imperial generals.